Argument. Disagreement. Fight. Debate.

 Conflict gives us space to express ourselves.

 It is important to recognize that conflict is sometimes the driving force that gives us permission to share what our concerns are.
-As mentioned previously, conflict does not just get these tough conversations started, it also gives us moments to visit the problems we are having within our relationship.
+As mentioned previously, conflict does not just get these tough conversations started, it also gives us a moment to discuss the problems we are having within our relationship.
 This prevents us from holding in our heavy feelings to the point that we explode.

 It is normal, common and expected to need to talk about the issues we are having with our loved one and what we need to do to resolve it.